axd1967/lander/README.md

 ## Tips
 * remember that weight changes over time, which means that acceleration due to thrust will increase
-* if not enough fuel left, burn time is reduced to match remaining fuel
 * CSM continues orbiting, this has an impact on *when* to initiate lift-off

 ## Notes